SeanShubin/code-structure/README.md

 # Code Structure

 ## Tips
-- In practice, you can fix EVERY problem this tool detects except for direct cycles without changing any logic, you just have to move files around to organize your code in a more internally consistent manner.
+- In practice, you can fix every problem this tool detects except for direct cycles without changing any logic, you just have to move files around to organize your code in a more internally consistent manner.
 - I usually start by placing everything in the same package, and only split into subpackages when the package gets too large.
 However, I don't do this split half way, everything gets a child package or nothing does, that way, every subpackage has a name.

 ## Getting started